 - Melbourne offers free tram ride around CBD.
 Refer to this link for more details.

-- If your looking for cheap souvenirs, Queen Victoria Market is the best place.
+- If you’re looking for cheap souvenirs, Queen Victoria Market is the best place.
 They offer half the price compared to other souvenir shops.
 But be informed that the establishment is not always open.
 Refer to this link for the schedule.

 Regarding the budget on accommodation, attractions, transportation etc, I couldn’t advise anything as we traveled on a coach bus and the travel agent arranged everything from hotels, tours, transfers and meals.
 We only arranged our DIY trips early in the morning before the scheduled group tour.